 This course, offered before the traditional school day, gives students the opportunity to explore the physical education curriculum offered at FHS.
 Students in this course will have the opportunity to work on personal and social development within a group setting and gain the knowledge and skills to develop a personalized program for maintaining a physical, healthy, and active lifestyle.
 In addition, students will learn basic skills necessary to participate in invasion and fielding games as well as target and net games.
 These skills will allow students to participate successfully and confidently in various activities that can be used throughout their lives, including team games.
 Note: Students must have their own transportation to school to participate in this course.
-Depending on the number of students interested, seniors will be cbrothers@falmouth.k12.ma.us
+Depending on the number of students interested, seniors will be given priority enrollment.

-SCIENCE AND STEM
+SCIENCE